-Terminology Meaning Main Street Program Maryland Consolidated Transportation Program Main Street programs are locally driven, funded, organized, and run.
+Terminology Meaning Main Street Program Main Street programs are locally driven, funded, organized, and run.
 They are independent nonprofits or agencies located in the community and are usually affiliated with the state or regional coordinating Main Street organization and a network of other Main Street organizations within the state.
 The statewide or areawide coordinating Main Street organization generally has an application process through which a community can be designated as a Main Street program.
 The coordinating organizations provide direct technical services, networking, and training opportunities to their affiliated programs.
 A listing of all state, regional, and local Main Street Coordinating Programs may be found on-line.
-Maryland's program "MAIN STREET MARYLAND" (MSM) is a comprehensive downtown revitalization program created in 1998 by the Maryland Department of Housing and Community Development.
+Maryland's program "MAIN STREET MARYLAND" (MSM) is a comprehensive downtown revitalization program created in 1998 by the Maryland's program "MAIN STREET MARYLAND" (MSM) is a comprehensive downtown revitalization program created in 1998 by the Maryland Department of Housing and Community Development.
 The program strives to strengthen the economic potential of Maryland's traditional main streets and neighborhoods.
 Using a competitive process, Main Street Maryland selects communities that have made a commitment to succeed and helps them improve the economy, appearance and image of their traditional downtown business districts.
-To accomplish Main Street Four Point Approach for commercial revitalization.
+To accomplish Main Street goals, DHCD has partnered with the National Trust for Historic Preservation's National Main Street Center, which developed the Main Street Four Point Approach for commercial revitalization.
 Beginning in 2008, Main Street Maryland programs incorporated a fifth point: Clean, Safe, and Green.
 This approach emphasizes the importance of working simultaneously in the following areas: DESIGN: Enhancing the physical appearance of the commercial district by rehabilitating historic buildings, encouraging supportive new construction, developing sensitive design management systems, and long-term planning.
-ORGANIZATION: Building consensus and cooperation among the many groups and individuals who have a role in the revitalization process PROMOTION: Marketing the traditional commercial district's existing economic base while finding ways to expand it to meet new opportunities and challenges from outlying development CLEAN, SAFE, and GREEN: Enhanc Program Administration, the Maryland Transit Administration, the Wasnington Metropolitan Area Transit Authority, the Maryland State Highway Administration, the Maryland Port Administration, and the Maryland Transportation Authority.
+ORGANIZATION: Building consensus and cooperation among the many groups and indiv Maryland Consolidated Transportation Program The Consolidated Transportation Program (CTP) is Maryland's six-year capital budget for transportation projects.
+The CTP contains projects and programs across the Department of Transportation, including the Maryland Aviation Administration, the Motor Vehicle Administration, the Maryland Transit Administration, the Washington Metropolitan Area Transit Authority, the Maryland State Highway Administration, the Maryland Port Administration, and the Maryland Transportation Authority.
 The CTP includes capital projects that are generally new, expanded or significantly improved facility or service that may involve planning, environmental studies, design, right-of-way acquisition, construction or the purchase of essential equipment related to the facility or service.
 An expanded description is shown for each major project, along with a list of minor capital projects.
 Working together with Maryland's citizens, local jurisdictions and the local and state delegations, projects that preserve transportation system investments, enhance transportation services and expand transportation opportunities throughout the state are added to the CTP.
 MDE Maryland Department of the Environment Median Household Income Median income is the amount that divides the income distribution into two equal groups, half having income above that amount, and half having income below that amount.
 Mean income (average) is the amount obtained by dividing the total aggregate income of a group by the number of units in that group.